A self-guided trail taking you through a pivotal moment in history following the locations of the Battle of Lincoln through the city.

 Experience the heritage of Gainsborough with period displays of life in the 1940s and beyond.

 One of the best preserved, timber-framed manor houses in the UK, dating to the 15th century and found in the centre of Gainsborough, north of Lincoln.

 An early 16th century town building which forms an archway over the main High Street.
 Home to City Council meetings and the heritage of Lincoln's local politics.

 Lincoln's High Bridge is the oldest bridge in the United Kingdom which still has buildings on it, dating back to 1160AD.

-A memorial spire, walls, and centre that mark the sacrifice of World War II aircrew that lost their lives whilst serving with Bomber Command on the top of Canwick Hill in Lincoln.
+A memorial spire, walls, peace gardens, and visitor centre that mark the service and sacrifice of World War II aircrew, ground crew and support staff that lost their lives whilst serving with Bomber Command.